TNguyen137/TossIt/README.md

 1. Clone the Repository
 2. CD to the TossIt directory
 3. Make sure you have Node.js installed so you can use NPM from the command line
-4. Run the following commands while in the project directory:
+4. Run the following commands while in the project directory:<br />
-   -npm install
+   -npm install<br />
-   -npm install react-native-maps --save
+   -npm install react-native-maps --save<br />
-   -npm install firebase --save
+   -npm install firebase --save<br />
-   -react-native link
+   -react-native link<br />
-5. Then run the application using:
+5. Then run the application using:<br />
-   -react-native run-android
+   -react-native run-android<br />

 Potential problems:
 SDK Version too low: